KeigoAlexTanaka/trains-update-lab/README.md

 _Introduction_

 For this lab, you will build another React front end for the `trains` app, except this time you will include a form for Editing a train.
-Feel free to use the demo as a guide, but don't try to follow it too strictly.
+Feel free to use the Twutter app as a guide, but don't try to follow it too strictly.
 In the end, the core functionality of create, read, and udpate should be present.

 ### The Api
 We'll be using the trains api.